LukeAveil/CV/README.md

 #### Full stack development

 Through my time spent at Makers Academy I have become proficient in working in all areas of web development.
-I have the skills and experience to be able to immediately contribute to both front-end and back-end development.
+Whilst working on several collaborative projects I have focused on all aspects of the development process, these skills and experiences allow me to immediately contribute to both front-end and back-end development.

 #### Ability and eagerness to learn fast

 Just over four months ago I knew a limited amount of HTML, CSS and JavaScript, and that was the extent of my web development knowledge.
-Since then I have completed projects using Ruby, Ruby on Rails, Sinatra, Node.js, Express.js, JavaScript and various API's.
-I have also learnt about concepts that I had never even heard of until a few months ago, and more importantly learnt how to follow these practices when developing projects.
+Since then I have completed projects using Ruby, Rails, Sinatra, Node.js, Express.js and JavaScript.
+I have also learnt about concepts that I had never even heard of until a few months ago, and more importantly learnt how to follow these practices whilst developing my own projects.

 #### Collaboration

+#### Unflappable

+#### Creative

 ## Education